Faith-tanui/alx-low_level_programming/0x00-hello_world/README.md

 0.Preprocessor: Runs a C file through the preprocessor and saves the result into a file c 1-compiler : This is a bash script that compiles a C file "$CFILE" with an extension of .o instead of .c
+2-assembler: This script generates the assembly code of a file stored in variable $CFILE and saves it into an output file with the same name.